 In England, by contrast, some statutory assessments are used for the purposes of school accountability.
 In particular, statutory end of Key Stage assessments at Key Stage 2 in English and mathematics, feed in directly to the construction of school accountability measures.
 The equivalent assessments at Key Stage 1, while not published in performance tables, are used for the purposes of calculating high-stakes progress measures.
 The outcomes of other statutory assessments, such as the Year 1 phonics check and the Year 4 multiplication check, while not published in performance tables or some other equivalent form, can still be used by external evaluators of school performance.

 The NASUWT remains clear that as state-funded institutions providing a critical public service, it is important that schools are held to account for their work with children and young people.
-However, as made clear in the report adopted at Annual Conference 2013, Maintaining World Class Schools, it is critical that the establishment of a fit-for-purpose framework of accountability is critical to ensuring that the state education system continues to secure the highest levels of public trust and confidence.
+However, as made clear in the report adopted at Annual Conference 2013, Maintaining World Class Schools, the establishment of a fit-for-purpose framework of accountability is critical to ensuring that the state education system continues to secure the highest levels of public trust and confidence.

 However, the Union remains clear that the current model of school accountability in England, based to a significant extent on the use of performance tables constructed from a narrow range of pupil performance indicators, fails to capture the totality of the work that schools, individually and collectively, undertake with pupils, and the benefits that derive from this work for individual learners as well as for the wider wellbeing of the society within which they live.